-The New Zealand Defence Force has deployed a Royal New Zealand Air Force P-3K2 Orion aircraft to help search for three Kiribati fishermen who failed to return from an overnight fishing trip four days ago. (file photo)
+The New Zealand Defence Force has sent an Air Force P-3K2 Orion surveillance aircraft to help search for three fishermen who have been missing at sea off the Pacific island-nation of Kiribati since last week.